mrthreeplates/TRS-80_floppy_remapper/Installation.md

 1. Create a single wire jumper, with a grabber on one end and dupont header on the other.
 See the M4 GA installation instructions above as an example.
 1. Connect the grabber end to either pin 23 or pin 32 (pick one) of the floppy disk controller (U13).
 1. Connect the other end of the jumper wire to the 3rd pin of the remapper board labelled (HLT/RDY).
+1. Note: This wire allows the remapper board to drive HLT/RDY based on all four drive select lines instead of the 2 supported in the original design.

 ## Other TRS-80 Models